-In the 2017-2018, we raised £10,000 for the local charity ARC Hippotherapy: SCIO (a member group of the national charity Riding for the Disabled).
+In the 2018-2019, we raised £11,000 for the local charity ARC Hippotherapy: SCIO (a member group of the national charity Riding for the Disabled).
 ARC Hippotherapy is based at the Aberdeen Riding Club premises at Nether Anguston Farm, Peterculter, and offer hippotherapy for children and adults with disabilities, provided by a Qualified Physiotherapist.
-We’re proud to have selected them again for the 2018-2019 year.
-The funds raised will go toward a hydraulic lift which will open hippotherapy sessions up to a greater number of individuals in need.
-This lift would be a great advantage in Aberdeenshire in offering therapy previously not possible to older children and adults that have restricted mobility or are wheelchair bound.
+The funds raised have gone toward a hydraulic lift which will open hippotherapy sessions up to a greater number of individuals in need.
+This lift will be a great advantage in Aberdeenshire in offering therapy previously not possible to older children and adults that have restricted mobility or are wheelchair bound.

 Thank you to our donors

-Every year AWA members and local businesses come together in support of one of our biggest fundraising efforts, our April Charity Auction.
-Thank you to everyone who donated beautiful baskets and items and helped us raise £10,000 for our charity in 2017-2018.
+Every year AWA members and local businesses come together in support of one of our biggest fundraising efforts, our April Charity Event.
+Thank you to everyone who donated services and items and helped us raise £11,000 for our charity in 2018-2019.